sailgt/PORE-XR/README.md

 ### Data Ingestion & Pre-Processing

-- Conversion of proprietary scan data to open formats (e.g., DICOM)
-- Automatic parsing of voxel size and acquisition metadata
-- Segmentation pipelines for feature extraction
-- Downsampling workflows for interactive previews
-- Dynamic loading of high-resolution sub-volumes
+**Off-line preparation (before the app):**
+- Acquire raw XCT scan data from an X-ray CT scanner
+- Open the raw data in a tool such as **3D Slicer** (or similar medical/scientific imaging software) to inspect, segment, and prepare volumes
+- Segment defects (pores, cracks, regions of interest) to produce a label-map volume
+- Downsample or crop as needed to manage file size and memory requirements
+- Export the intensity volume and the label-map volume as separate NRRD files
+- Place the exported files on an accessible storage location.

+**In-app loading (at runtime):**
+- In-app file browser (SimpleFileBrowser) for runtime dataset selection
+- NRRD-format loading pipeline powered by the **Unity Volume Rendering** plugin with **SimpleITK** native bindings
+- User selects intensity file first, then label-map; both are loaded asynchronously with a progress indicator on the main menu
+- Label-map volume is automatically parented under the intensity volume with zeroed local transform
+- Label-map transfer-function color is configurable in the Inspector (default red)

-### Visualization Core
+### Visualization & Rendering

-- Unity-based rendering framework
+- Unity-based rendering framework using **Unity Volume Rendering** shaders (DVR / MIP / surface modes)
-- Real-time voxel rendering
+- Real-time volume rendering with XR Interaction Toolkit manipulation
-- Adaptive meshing strategies
-- Spatially aligned metallography texture mapping
-- Integration of porosity geometry metrics
+- Cutout sphere, cutout box, cross-section plane, and slicing plane tools from the plugin, extended with XR grab interactivity
+- World-space hand/wrist menu UI for volume management (create/delete cutouts and planes, toggle visibility, delete volume)
+- Main menu with dataset quality slider and file loading controls
+- Volume bounds wireframe visualization for spatial readability

 ---